daysources/usermanagement-and-notify/README.md

     Spring Boot 3.3.5

 ## How to Run
- You will need Docker installed in order to run this service.
+ You will need Git, Maven and Docker installed in order to run this service.
 Clone this repository to a local directory with:

     git clone https://github.com/daysources/usermanagement-and-notify.git